JVK2000/TSBK07-helicopter-simulator/lab1/question-lab1.md

 **What is the purpose of the "in", "out" and "uniform" modifiers?**
 Data can be passed from shader to shader with `in` and `out` modifiers.

-`in`: Takes a read-only variable, which represents a vector.
-This vector consists of data that are used by one pixel (takes a section of the buffer).
+`in`: Takes a read-only variable, which represents a vector (vertices in vertex shader or pixel in the fragment shader?).

 `out`: Output only variable.
 Here we are gathering a vector.